 I had had a red Cannondale which I bought in 1993 in Hong Kong.
 The shop, Flying Ball (the shop that got Scotsman David Millar into bike racing), built the bike with a CADD 3.0 frame.
 And I remember I spec’ed full Ultegra components, Mavic Open 4CD rim, Michelin Hi-Comp tires, Turbo saddle on it.
 Unlike Canny, it has red fork.
 Unfortunately I sold it in 2007 because I found its ride too harsh.
 I did not take many pictures of it.
 There are some low resolution pictures and a very unflattering pic of it being a resting place for clothes hanger (my mom did it).

 About Millar, if you read his book he did mention Flying Ball bike shop.
 He was a teenager living in Hong Kong at that time when his father was pilot for Cathay Pacific.
 He attended high school in Hong Kong.

 In addition to sending me a photo of his own Cannondale 3.0, William Tsui sent me a photo of his riding buddy’s:

 My riding buddy also had a red Cannondale.
 I am not sure whether it was CADD 3.0 frame though.
 He bought it in 1992 at Flying Ball and as you can see, it used downtube shifters (my bike has STI).
 He said it had a mix of Campy, 105 and 600 components.
 He sold the bike some ten yrs ago.

 Canny has many siblings.

-It looks the same size as mine (53 cm) but has a red fork and seat collar.
+It looks slightly larger than my 53-cm frame and it has a red fork and seat collar.
 It also has “Handmade in the USA” on the seatstay and lacks the model number on the top tube.